villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 1
 ```

 In Elixir, parentheses are optional in function invocation.
-For explicitness and to promoto best practices, parentheses are preferred most of the time in these examples.
+For explicitness and to promote opinionated best practices, parentheses are preferred most of the time in these examples.

 ```elixir
 iex> round(3.55)